Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Preliminaries to the SHSs Analysis

 In other words, $\mu^{\boldsymbol{m}}(t)$ sums up all the contributions of the different discrete states in the evolution of the moment of $\boldsymbol{x}$ with respect to $\boldsymbol{m}$.
 With this in mind, if we are interested in the average AoI of the process $x_1$ for example, we set $\boldsymbol{m}^*$ to $(1,0,\ldots,0)$ and study the dynamics of the moment associated with $\boldsymbol{m}^*$.
-Note that $\mu^{\boldsymbol{m}}(q(t),t)$ depends on time and does not necessarily converge to a finite limit as $t\rightarrow \infty$.
-Therefore, to analyze the average AoI (or any other moments of the age processes), a crucial step of the analysis consists of establishing the convergence of $\mu^{\boldsymbol{m}}(t)$ for any vector $\boldsymbol{m}$.
+Note that $\mu^{\boldsymbol{m}}(t)$ depends on time and does not necessarily converge to a finite limit as $t\rightarrow \infty$.
+Therefore, to analyze and derive the average AoI (or any other moments of the age processes), a crucial step of the analysis consists of establishing the convergence of $\mu^{\boldsymbol{m}}(t)$ for any vector $\boldsymbol{m}$ .
 We summarize below our approach to prove this \begin{enumerate} \item As a first step, we show that key properties hold for the SHS in question.
-These properties will allow us to establish an Ordinary Differential Equation (\textbf{ODE}) that governs the evolution of $\mu^{\boldsymbol{m}}_{\overline{q}}(q(t),t)$ for any $\boldsymbol{m}$ and $\overline{q}\in\mathbb{Q}$. \item The next step of our analysis consists of proving the stability of the SHS in question.
+These properties will allow us to establish an Ordinary Differential Equation (\textbf{ODE}) that governs the evolution of $\mu^{\boldsymbol{m}}_{\overline{q}}(t)$ for any $\boldsymbol{m}$ and $\overline{q}\in\mathbb{Q}$. \item The next step of our analysis consists of proving the stability of the SHS in question.
 As will be explained later, there exist various forms of stability in the SHSs literature.
-However, we will be interested in establishing a specific form of stability: the Lagrange stability. \item On top of the Lagrange stability, we also proceed with proving the positive recurrence of the SHS. \item Given the above results, we can assert the existence of a stationary distribution for the SHS.
+However, we will be interested in establishing a specific form of stability: the Lagrange stability.
+Establishing the Lagrange stability ensures that the moments of the continuous process $\boldsymbol{x}$ are finite.
+The finiteness of the moments is a crucial technical step that precedes the derivation of the AoI moments. \item On top of the Lagrange stability, we also proceed with proving the positive recurrence of the SHS.
+Proving the positive recurrence is a fundamental step to conclude the ergodicity of the stochastic processes, thus allowing us to affirm the convergence of the moments of $\boldsymbol{x}$ in the steady-state regime.
+This convergence is also a critical prerequisite that precedes the derivation of the AoI moments as it assures us of their existence. \item Given the above results, we can assert the existence of a stationary distribution for the SHS.
 Accordingly, we can show the convergence of $\mu^{\boldsymbol{m}}(t)$ to a finite limit for any vector $\boldsymbol{m}$ as $t\rightarrow\infty$. \end{enumerate} We start our analysis by providing the key properties verified by the SHS in question, establishing the ODEs, and laying the groundwork for the Lagrange stability and positive recurrence.
 From there onward, we proceed with our stability and positive recurrence analysis in two different cases \begin{enumerate} \item \textbf{Single discrete, single age process}: This is the case where $|\mathbb{Q}|=1$ and $n=1$, where $|\cdot|$ denotes the cardinality of the set.
 The analysis provided in this scenario will pave the way for the latter more complicated case. \item \textbf{Multiple discrete states, multiple age processes}: In this more complicated case, we examine an age-dependent CSMA environment and showcase its Lagrange stability and positive recurrence.
 Although we focus on this particular example, the same analysis can be followed for different systems by adapting the proofs to the system of interest. \end{enumerate} With our work outlined, we can establish the key properties of the age-dependent SHS and lay the groundwork for our analysis.